rbignon/woob/docs/source/guides/module.rst

 Write a new module
 ==================

-This guide aims to learn how to write a new module for `Weboob <http://woob.tech>`_.
+This guide aims to learn how to write a new module for `woob <http://woob.tech>`_.

 Before read it, you should :doc:`setup your development environment </guides/setup>`.

 What is a module
 ****************

-A module is an interface between a website and Weboob.
+A module is an interface between a website and woob.
 It represents the python code which is stored in repositories.

-Weboob applications need *backends* to interact with websites.
+woob applications need *backends* to interact with websites.
 A *backend* is an instance of a *module*, usually with several parameters like your username, password, or other options.
 You can create multiple *backends* for a single *module*.